minstack/VScripts/README.md

 3. `python3 ReversionConsginmentProducts.py`

 ## imageupload_sm
 Only to be used if vendcli is not working as expected.
-This was written to when Google Drive seems to respond with 403 after a certain amount of downloads (maybe number of times or total bandwidth?).
+This was written because Google Drive seems to respond with 403 after a certain amount of downloads (maybe number of times or total bandwidth?).
 The window _seems_ to be an hour.
 - This script will sleep for an hour after it hits a 403 and resumes until finished
 - The CSV format is the same as vendcli (`sku`, `handle`, `image_url`)